 Landgate valuers conduct independent and unbiased valuations of your property.
 These are Gross Rental Values (GRVs) and Unimproved Values (UVs).
-The GRV is calculated every 3 to 6 years and UV every year.
+The GRV is calculated every 3 to 6 years (depending on the local government) and UV every year.

 These valuations are used by local governments, government agencies and emergency services as a basis to determine property rates, service charges and levies.

 Neither the Valuer-General or Landgate sets council rates, emergency service levies or water provider charges.
 Local governments and other rating authorities use valuations provided from the Valuer-General to determine their own charges.

 Find out how and when is the GRV determined and who uses the GRV.

 Find out how and when is the UV determined and who uses the UV.

 How to lodge a GRV, UV or pastoral rent value objection and what evidence is to be provided.